 The Early Literacy Support program provides resources, programs and support for families to help encourage an enjoyable and successful journey developing all the pre-literacy abilities.
 Pre or early literacy encompasses all the skills children need to have before learning to read.
 These include vocabulary (number of words), speech sounds, listening, plus many other factors.

 Children have unlimited potential, and the Early Literacy Support Specialist will work with the parent to ensure the best possible outcome for the child including ready to read and ready for school.

 Monica Place Cambridge Supportive Housing Program

-This is a supportive housing program for young women and their children up to 3 years of age.
-Young mothers utilizing this service engage in individual planning, parenting support and learn independent living skills.
+This is a supportive housing program for young persons and their children up to 3 years of age.
+Young parents utilizing this service engage in individual planning, parenting support and learn independent living skills.
 This program makes important connections to outside community resources.
 The goal of this program is to empower young parents and their children to learn and grow as individuals, as a family and in their community.
 This program incorporates and promotes the positive parenting principles initiated by the Positive Parenting Community Committee of Waterloo Region.
 The program emphasizes the importance of working with the mother child dyad.

 Parent Child Residential Program Waterloo

-This is a residential program for young women and their child, up to 6 months of age.
+This is a residential program for young persons and their child, up to 6 months of age.
 The program provides resources, support and hands on learning, encourages healthy attachment between parent and child and models positive parenting.
 The program encourages use of appropriate parenting strategies, including reading and responding to child’s cues.
 This program incorporates and promotes the positive parenting principles initiated by the Positive Parenting Community Committee of Waterloo Region.
 Breastfeeding support services are also available.
 The program emphasizes the importance of working with the mother child dyad.

 Prenatal Health Program Waterloo